hypercube1024/firefly/_docs/http-server-and-client.md

 }
 ```

-The router specifies content-type "application/json", that means the server can only handle json content, also you use the wildcard in the MIME type, run it result:
+The router specifies content-type "application/json", that means the server can only handle JSON content.
+Also, you use the wildcard in the MIME type, run it result:

 ```
 content type: application